MeteoSwiss-APN/pyflexplot/README.md

 ## License

-This project is licensed under the terms of the MeteoSwiss.
+This project is licensed under the terms of the MIT License.
 The full license text can be found in the [LICENSE](LICENSE) file.
 In essence, you are free to use, modify, and distribute the software, provided the associated copyright notice and disclaimers are included.